 In some cases, a supplement could make your other medication less effective, or even react negatively.
-For instance, warfarin (commonly prescribed for AFib) can lose effectiveness if you take in too much vitamin K, and blood pressure can rise with NSAIDs like ibuprofen and naproxen (over the counter pain medication).
+For instance, warfarin (commonly prescribed for AFib) can lose effectiveness if you take in too much vitamin K, and blood pressure can rise with NSAIDs like ibuprofen and naproxen (over-the-counter pain medication).

 4. Relax regularly.
 Stress is very often to blame for AFib episodes, and it’s a known factor behind high blood pressure.
 It can also cause a host of other mental and physical problems, so the less stress you carry around with you, the better it is for your body.
 Daily stress relief can have a significant impact on how you experience and control your cardiovascular disorders.

-Progressive muscle relaxation and yoga are great ways to introduce stress relief into your daily routine, but there are also other kinds of therapy – from colouring books to mindfulness meditation – that can help you stay relaxed day in and day out.
+Progressive muscle relaxation and yoga are great ways to introduce stress relief into your daily routine, but there are also other kinds of therapy – from coloring books to mindfulness meditation – that can help you stay relaxed day in and day out.
 Exercise is often hailed as the best way to decrease stress, so find a workout you enjoy and do it as often as you can.

 AFib ablation may be an option